 All of this is information that can be very valuable – particularly if you are suffering from existing conditions, recovering from surgery or COVID.
 Which means Frontier X sits somewhere between a health and sports wearable.

 Manufactured by Fourth Frontier, the wearable has been around since late 2020.
 The company describes it as a “chest-worn device used for athletic training, cardiac rehabilitation and remote monitoring – made to keep you healthy and away from the hospital.”
 And that’s a pretty accurate description.

 With offices in the US, UK and India, Fourth Frontier has lofty ambitions.
 In July 2021 it raised some $10.5 million in order to scale up its operations.
-Frontier X is currently sold in the US, Canada, Europe and India.
-It typically sells for $499 on the Fourth Frontier website.
-Until 14th of February, you can snag a $100 discount for Valentine’s Day.
-The company runs these types of promotions from time to time.
+Frontier X typically sells for $499 on the Fourth Frontier website.
+Use code FFGNW25 at checkout for a 25% discount.

 The device promises a lot, but does it deliver?
 Read on what I’ve made of it after a couple of weeks of use.